Which junior copper stocks have gained the most on the TSXV so far this year? Nine months into 2021, CopAur Minerals takes the lead.

 Securities Disclosure: I, Melissa Pistilli, hold no direct investment interest in any company mentioned in this article.

-Editorial Disclosure: Constantine Metal Resources and Emerita Resources are clients of the Investing News Network.
+Editorial Disclosure: Constantine Metal Resources is a client of the Investing News Network.
 This article is not paid-for content.